AmirKakavand/quotes-machine/readme.txt

 This is a random quote machine.
 It gives you a random quote on the first page load and you can get a new one by clicking the "New quote" button.
+You can also tweet the quote on your twitter by clicking the "Tweet this!" link.